Trump shrugs off trade war concerns; China warns of market chaos

 The U.S.-China dispute has already spread beyond tit-for-tat import tariffs to other areas such as technology, and analysts caution retaliation could widen in scope and severity, weighing further on business confidence and global economic growth.

-The U.S. currency action now has driven an even bigger wedge between the two countries, with .
+The U.S. currency action now has driven an even bigger wedge between the two countries.

 Global Times, a Chinese tabloid published by the ruling Communist Party’s People’s Daily, said the United States had taken the action purely out of a political motive to “vent its anger.”